 Many properties of particulate aerosols, other than their size, can affect the environment and health.
 These properties include the particle shape, the mass concentration, the particle volume and its velocity.

 A bioaerosol is a particulate aerosol that contains living organisms or was released from living organisms.
 They include microorganisms and fragments, virus particles, bacteria, fungal spores and plant pollen, and particulate waste from all varieties of living things.
 Published studies have shown no significant difference in the filtration of biological aerosols and non-biological aerosols with similar physical properties.
 Studies have confirmed that non-biological particles of similar aerodynamic diameter can be used for assessing the performance of respirators against biological aerosols.
-The P100 material used in the iEvac to filter all types of particulate aerosols is the same grade of material used in biological safety cabinets used to work safely with materials requiring a defined biosafety level.
+The Pleated HEPA material used in the iEvac to filter all types of particulate aerosols is the same grade of material used in biological safety cabinets used to work safely with materials requiring a defined biosafety level.

 In keeping with its design excellence, the iEvac® filters contain the best possible particle filter, a high efficiency particulate air HEPA filter.
 This is the same material used in military gas masks to provide protection against biohazards.
 The HEPA filter element used in iEvac® has been tested and has removed 99.996% of particles that are 0.2 micrometers in size.
 It is this ability of the filters to remove sub-micrometer particulates that keeps out the small particulate aerosol that may be present in aerosols such as smoke.
 NIOSH has a number of categories for particulate aerosol filters.
 The most demanding category is P100.
 Such filters are intended for the removal of any particulate aerosols including oil-based liquid particulates and for use for more than a single shift.
-The certification program includes tests performed by NIOSH to prove that the P100 filters have a minimum efficiency of 99.97 percent when tested against dioctyl phthalate (DOP) or equivalent liquid with a particle size of 0.185 micrometers.
+The certification program includes tests to prove that pleated HEPA filters have a minimum efficiency of 99.97 percent when tested against dioctyl phthalate (DOP) or equivalent liquid with a particle size of 0.185 micrometers.

 The filters will also remove very heavy particles such as soot.
 Testing is performed to ensure that the filters will remove the soot from the air and still not clog the filters so that it is too difficult to breathe.